Vertex Writing Solutions

 Templates that ship pre-broken

-A common frustration: templates arrive with formatting already misaligned — numbering that doesn't increment, cross-references pointing to the wrong place, styles applied inconsistently, page setup that fights the publisher.
+A common frustration: templates arrive with formatting already misaligned.
+Numbering that doesn't increment, cross-references pointing to the wrong place, styles applied inconsistently, page setup that fights the publisher.
 Writers fix the template before they can use it.
 At a certain point, building from scratch is faster.

 03